 Weathering of iron-bearing bedrocks favors goethite or hematite precipitation.
 Once iron complexes enter the weathering solution, environmental parameters such as pH, temperature, salinity, dissolved organic and inorganic ligands, etc. control goethite precipitation rates.
-Rocks with high iron contents (e.g., BIF, massive sulfides, and ultramafic igneous rocks) tend to produce weathering profiles with large amounts ofrich in goethite.
-These rock types also produce some of the purest goethite for dating.
+Rocks with high iron contents (e.g., BIF, massive sulfides, and ultramafic igneous rocks) tend to produce weathering profiles with large amounts of goethite.
+These rock types produce some of the purest goethite for dating.
 Weathering of iron-poor rocks and sediments commonly yield lower abundances of goethite mixed with clay, metal-oxides, and quartz.
 Availability of U and Th during weathering is also impacted by the concentration of these elements in the bedrock.
 The (U-Th)/He database clearly shows that goethite may incorporate from very little (<1ppm) to up to 1000's ppm of U and Th (Fig. 4).
-U-enrichment is favored when oxidizing-acid waters react with U-bearingrieh bedrocks at the surface, enrich weathering solutions with soluble U complexes that travel downward into the weathering profile, ultimately precipitating together with iron to form U-rich goethite in the subsurface (Monteiro et al., 2018b).
+U-enrichment is favored when oxidizing-acid waters react with U-rich bedrocks at the surface, enrich weathering solutions with soluble U complexes that travel downward into the weathering profile, ultimately precipitating together with iron to form U-rich goethite in the subsurface.
 High Th concentrations in goethites also generally reflect the Th contents in the bedrock or sediment, but the Th-enrichment mechanism is quite different.
-Here, weathering fluids carrying Th do not travel far from the source, and Th-rich goethites form locally during recurrent iron metasomatism of the bedrock and sediment (Vasconcelos et al., 2013; Monteiro et al., 2014).
+Here, weathering fluids carrying Th do not travel far from the source, and Th-rich goethites form locally during recurrent iron metasomatism of the bedrock and sediment.
 If this iron metasomatism is long lived, Th-rich goethites may evolve from relatively Th-poor bedrocks such as BIFs and CIDs (Fig. 4).